Home / Comparisons / vs UptimeRobot

 Also see: Why developers are switching from UptimeRobot

-UptimeSignal was built with a different model: a permanent free tier with 25 monitors (commercial use allowed), and a single Pro plan at $10/mo for unlimited monitors.
-No tiers, no per-monitor pricing, no surprise changes.
-We think monitoring pricing should be predictable.
+UptimeSignal was built with a different model: a permanent free tier with 25 monitors, and a single Pro plan at $10/month billed annually for unlimited monitors.
+Fewer free monitors, simpler upgrade math.

 UptimeSignal Pro